 Children and Families and Criminal Justice are a joint service within Social Work, ensuring close liaison between staff working with children and young people and those working with offenders.

 The Child Protection Team (CPT) remit is to respond to all child protection concerns where there is a need for an Inter-agency Referral Discussion (IRD) with Police and NHS, to share information and determine what action is required to investigate the concerns and safeguard children.
-The team along with the Family Protection Unit (FPU) will undertake all joint investigative interviews in accordance with national standards.
+The team along with the Public Protection Unit (PPU) will undertake all joint investigative interviews in accordance with national standards.
 Concerns most likely to require joint investigation include allegations of sexual abuse, physical harm/injury and cases of serious neglect.
 Other causes of concern will continue to be responded to by the appropriate area social work team.

 The Child Protection Team also assess the risk to the child in each case and where required will arrange an initial child protection case conference.
 CPT will maintain case responsibility up to and until the end of an initial child protection case conference.
 Following conclusion of the investigation and outcome of the conference where ongoing social work involvement is required this will be provided by the appropriate area team.
 In situations where the Child Protection Team request and gain a Child Protection Order, the Child Protection Team will hold that case until it reaches the 8th day hearing, thereafter the appropriate area team will take the case.